Ami Bera: 2014

 Bera ran for reelection in 2014, facing former Republican congressman Doug Ose, who had represented what was then the 3rd from 1999 to 2005.
 The Rothenberg Political Report rated the 7th district "Lean Democratic," but The Sacramento Bee reported that Bera was "viewed by both parties as one of the most vulnerable Democrats in the country."
 Bera was a member of the Democratic Congressional Campaign Committee's Frontline program, designed to support vulnerable candidates.
 In June 2014, Politico reported that the DCCC planned to support Bera with $1.7 million in ads throughout fall 2014, and the House Majority PAC, a political action committee designed to support Democratic candidates, reserved $200,000 for late-election television ads.

 The Hill reported that Bera's campaign received donations from parents of another Democratic candidate, Kevin Strouse, only to have Bera's parents then donate a similar amount to Strouse's campaign.
 According to The Philadelphia Inquirer, "The donations appear legal, campaign finance experts say, though two said any agreement among the parents to trade donations could be viewed as an attempted end run around contribution limits."
 In May 2016, Bera's father, Babulal, pleaded guilty to two felony counts of elections fraud.

 No Labels co-founder and former George W. Bush advisor Mark McKinnon said of Bera, "He is the most important member of our Problem Solvers—of the entire group.
 He stepped up immediately as a freshman to take a leadership position.
 He was out early advocating on our big issues like No Budget, No Pay.”

-In response to a poll by the American Sikh Committee to Evaluate Congressional Candidates, Bera did not answer two questions about the Indian government's part in the 1984 anti-Sikh riots in which 8,000 Sikhs were massacred after Indianprime minister Indira Gandhi's assassination.
+In response to a poll by the American Sikh Committee to Evaluate Congressional Candidates, Bera did not answer two questions about the Indian government's part in the 1984 anti-Sikh riots in which 8,000 Sikhs were massacred after Indian prime minister Indira Gandhi's assassination.
 Instead, he noted that in 2005, Indian prime minister Manmohan Singh had publicly apologized to the Sikh community for the government's role.
 Bera also stated that, while it was a tragedy, he was more focused on the treatment of Sikhs in the U.S. and could not dictate how the Indian government should approach the matter.
 In response, some members of the Sikh-American community, and some PACs representing them, publicly withdrew their support for Bera.
 But with the majority of the Sikh-American population coming from outside of Bera's district, the advocates acknowledged that they were unlikely to affect the outcome of the race.

 On election night, Bera "was down by more than 3,000 votes...but came back to win after all the absentee and mail-in ballots were in."
 In the end, he won 50.4% of the vote to Ose's 49.6%.